Snehal-Reddy/High-Frequency-Snake-rs/README.md

 A high-frequency game server optimization project using a massive multiplayer snake battle royale as the test scenario.

-## Current Status: Active Development
+## Current Status: Checkpointed and parked

-This is an active project focused on learning low-level Rust optimizations.
-The core infrastructure is in place with comprehensive benchmarking, profiling capabilities, and performance optimizations including cache-aware data structures and branch prediction improvements.
+The project is now parked at this checkpoint, having achieved decent performance improvements while leaving room for future optimization work.

 ## Project Goal

 Learn and experiment with low-level optimization techniques in Rust applying them to a game server that pushes tick rates to extreme limits.

-**Target Performance**: 200,000+ ticks per second (5 microseconds per tick) with 1000+ concurrent snakes.
+**Achieved Performance**: ~8.6 microseconds per tick with 1000 snakes (116,000+ ticks per second).

 ## Game Concept